PrezBala/ProjectOne/README.md

 1. Navigate to the Github repo at [https://github.com/PrezBala/ProjectOne]
 2. Click on the Code button, then Download ZIP.
-3. Copy the URL provided.
-4. Open a bash terminal, move to your desired directory.
-5. Type 'git clone' and paste in the URL.
+3. Extracted / Saved the ZIP to a secure location on my machine.
+4. Ran the file on a browser of my choice (i.e. Chrome)

 [Back to Table of Contents](https://github.com/PrezBala/ProjectOne#table-of-contents)